gitter-badger/Revised-CommAI-env/README.md

 As the initial week has no baseline to provide metrics, first metrics reports will be provided on May 5, 2017.

 ### RAW INFORMATION
+    - Excluding merges, 2 authors have pushed 365 commits to master and 365 commits to all branches.
+On master, 115 files have changed and there have been 14,070 additions and 69 deletions.
 Raw reports of lines added & deleted, commits, and other activity can be viewed via the Pulse and other tabs at the top of the page.